CoderDojoSV/mobile-games/section-03/README.md

--- If the Player taps with two fingers together then the fist bump disappears and a high five appears -- * I need to check that there's very little distance between my two fingers for the "together" portion of the check -- * Since this takes me back to the start I probably need a while loop to go over and over again
+-- If the Player taps with two fingers together then the fist bump disappears and a high five appears -- * I need to check that there's very little distance between my two fingers for the "together" portion of the check -- * Since this takes me back to the start I probably need a function I can call over and over again

 -- (Only if I have time) If the player waits too long to tap, the game starts over -- * I can use the timer library to do this